 “In a society where instant gratification has become the norm, this process (natural dyes) might be overlooked for cheaper and synthetic alternatives.
 However, Yoshioka made a point that he isn’t necessarily continuing the tradition of dyeing to preserve the art; he believes that using natural dyes and pigments can create the most beautiful colors in the world, and he strives to recreate this beauty,” according to Toki.

-Natural vs synthetic dyes
+Natural vs. synthetic dyes

-On the downside, the cost of producing natural dyes is far high when compared to its synthetic counterparts.
+On the downside, the cost of producing natural dyes is far higher when compared to its synthetic counterparts.
 For instance, one pound of cotton can be dyed with 230 grams of natural dye.
 In contrast, you only need 5 grams of synthetic dye to color one pound of cotton.

 The color of natural dyes also tends to fade off faster.
 At the same time, color consistency is somewhat unstable when compared to synthetic dyes.
 Finally, the ingredients used to produce natural dyes may not be available all year round.

 Synthetic dyes offer more choices when it comes to color.
-The strength of the color also lasts longer, meaning that you can use the dress for a long period of time without having to worry about the color fading off quickly.
+The strength of the color also lasts longer, meaning that you can use the dress for a long period without having to worry about the color fading off quickly.
 On the flip side, synthetic dyes can be harmful to people and the environment due to the use of various chemicals.